 Dental therapists are part of the dental team in a number of countries and a limited number of American states.
-Wherever they have been introduced, a primary goal has been to improve access to care.
+Wherever they have been introduced, a primary goal has been improving access to care.
 Lack of dental care has serious social and public health implications, with those living in or near poverty disproportionately impacted.
-Thirty-seven percent of US households report skipping care in a given year, with the uninsured twice as likely to do so33.
-Poor oral health causes children to miss school and adults to miss work, resulting in lower academic performance and lost productivity^{5,33}.
-Psychosocial consequences of dental problems include embarrassment, shyness, and feeling worthless, as well as reduced job prospects^{6,7}.
-Dental problems account for a rising number of visits to hospital emergency rooms^{34,35}, care that is not only expensive, but often limited to treatment for pain and infection, leaving underlying problems unaddressed36, and diverting valuable time and resources away from problems that ERs are better able to treat37.
+Thirty-seven percent of US households report skipping care in a given year, with the uninsured twice as likely to do so .
+Poor oral health causes children to miss school and adults to miss work, resulting in lower academic performance and lost productivity .
+Psychosocial consequences of dental problems include embarrassment, shyness, and feeling worthless, as well as reduced job prospects .
+Dental problems account for a rising number of visits to hospital emergency rooms , care that is not only expensive, but often limited to treatment for pain and infection, leaving underlying problems unaddressed , and diverting valuable time and resources away from problems that ERs are better able to treat .

-Not only would adding a new lower-cost member to the dental team increase the number of providers, but, it is argued, it would also promote cost-effective treatment, freeing dentists to concentrate on more complex cases that take advantage of their extensive skills and training^{3,38,39}.
+Not only would adding a new lower-cost member to the dental team increase the number of providers, but, it is argued, it would also promote cost-effective treatment, freeing dentists to concentrate on more complex cases that take advantage of their extensive skills and training .
 Little is known about the actual reduction in cost, and there is no evidence to show that the addition of DTs in Minnesota has resulted in a reduction in the cost of providing care.
-A survey conducted for the WK Kellogg Foundation in 2011 found that 78% of respondents in a nationally representative sample supported the idea of training a new 'licensed dental practitioner' to provide preventive, routine dental care to those going without40.
+A survey conducted for the WK Kellogg Foundation in 2011 found that 78% of respondents in a nationally representative sample supported the idea of training a new "licensed dental practitioner" to provide preventive, routine dental care to those going without .
 While this provides support for the idea of mid-level dental providers, it does not assess respondents' level of comfort with actually patronizing them for specific procedures.
-In fact, while existing literature examines the social acceptability of treatment from PAs and NPs when these mid-level medical providers were relatively unknown, and a series of studies from the UK sheds light on public opinion toward treatment by DTs when they were still uncommon, to our knowledge the current study is the first to ask similar questions about the acceptability of treatment by DTs in the United States, and specifically, to ask those whose demographic composition would suggest that they could be likely to be their patients.
+In fact, while existing literature examines the social acceptability of treatment from PAs and NPs when these mid-level medical providers were relatively unknown, and a series of studies from the UK sheds light on public opinion toward treatment by DTs when they were still uncommon, to our knowledge the current study is the first to ask similar questions about the acceptability of treatment by DTs in the US, and specifically, to ask those most likely to be their patients.